belphegor-belbel/openwrt-misc/README.md

 1. Run `make` to build packages.
 1. When completed without any problems, packages should be exist under `bin/packages/(arch)/misc/`
 (where `(arch)` is an architecture name such as "aarch64_cortex-a53").

+Please read the README.md in the separate directory.